Ulali

-Ulali (/juːlɑːˈliː/) is a Native American women's a cappella group.
-Founded in 1987, its current members include original members Pura Fé (Tuscarora/Taíno), Soni Moreno (Mayan, Apache, Yaqui) and Jennifer Kreisberg (Tuscarora).
+Ulali (/juːlɑːˈliː/) is an a cappella group.
+Ulali was founded in 1987 by original members Pura Fé, Soni Moreno, and Jennifer Kreisberg.

-Ulali's sound encompasses an array of indigenous music including Southeast United States choral singing (pre-blues and gospel) and pre-Columbian music.
-Ulali's live performances address Native struggles and accomplishments.
+Ulali's sound appropriates an array of Indigenous music including Southeast United States choral singing (pre-blues and gospel) and pre-Columbian music.
+Ulali's live performances address themes of Native struggles and accomplishments.

 History

 The group was first called Pura Fé and included three female singers and three males.
 Later, the group became a duo comprising singers, Soni Moreno and Pura Fé before eventually becoming a trio.

 Ulali has traveled throughout the United States, Canada, and abroad performing at venues like Woodstock 94, the 1996 Olympics in Atlanta, the 1997 Smithsonian's Folkways 50th Anniversary Gala at Carnegie Hall, the Kennedy Center, Lincoln Center, the 1998 WOMAD Festival in Seattle, the 1998 New Orleans Jazz & Heritage Festival, the 1999 World Festival of Sacred Music at the Hollywood Bowl, Red Solstice 2000 in Montréal, the Britt Festival 2000 in Oregon, V Day 2001 at Madison Square Garden, the 2001 New Orleans Jazz & Heritage Festival, the 2002 Olympics in Salt Lake City, and a wide range of other venues, benefit performances, and festivals.
 They have performed abroad in Brazil, Corsica, England, France, Fiji, Germany, Italy, Japan, Morocco, New Caledonia and Portugal.
 Ulali has traveled throughout Indian country (United States, Canada, Central America and South America) visiting communities, singing, and exchanging songs.
 They also perform at powwows and can often be heard on Native radio stations throughout the United States and Canada.

 The group participated in the Indigo Girls recording Shaming of the Sun, and opened for and performed with the Indigo Girls in several cities in 1997.
 Ulali also contributed to the Indigo Girls benefit recording project Honor the Earth and participated in the national tour of the same name.